FRITZ!Box 7430 – Service - Knowledge Base

 Maximum number of calls over the FRITZ!Box

 The interface (for example DECT, LAN, FON 1) limits the maximum number of calls that can be conducted over the FRITZ!Box.
-As a rule, you can conduct five calls over the internet.
-Below you will find the exact number of calls possible with each type of interface.
+You can conduct five calls over the internet.
+Below you will find the number of calls possible with each type of interface.
 To find out how many calls you can conduct with your devices, you will have to calculate a little.
 We have given you a couple of calculation examples.

 1 IP telephones

 Two connections are established when you conduct a call with an IP telephone configured for the "LAN/WAN" port: The internal connection between the IP telephone and the FRITZ!Box, and the connection to the external party.
 You can therefore conduct a maximum of two simultaneous calls with IP telephones, and the number of possible calls is reduced.

 If you conduct a call with an IP telephone, three additional calls can be made using the other interfaces.